svanderburg/libilbm/README.md

 * Writing ILBM files
 * ILBM conformance checking
 * Byte run compression of ILBM files
-* Interleaving ILBM files
+* Deinterleaving ILBM files

-This parser library implements support for all chunks described in the ILBM specification and the 'DRNG' chunk, which is a Deluxe Paint extension.
-These specifications can be found in: `doc/ILBM.asc` and `doc/ILBM.DRNG.asc`, included in this package.
+This parser library implements support for all chunks described in the ILBM specification that can be found in `doc/ILBM.asc`.
+Besides the chunk types described in the standard, it supports the following extensions:

+* The 'DRNG' dynamic color range chunk, which is a Deluxe Paint extension.
+The specification can be found in: `doc/ILBM.DRNG.asc`
+* Forms of type 'ACBM', which store planar graphics data non-interleaved.
+The specification can be found in: `doc/ACBM.asc`
-Furthermore, this parser library understands PBM files, which are created by the PC version of Deluxe Paint.
+* Forms of type 'PBM ', which are created by the PC version of Deluxe Paint.
 Although I couldn't find any specification, the differences are relatively minor and I have documented them in `doc/PBM.asc`.

 Prerequisites
 =============